andrewferrier/fzf-z/README.md

 you might be interested in).
 By default this variable is set to filter out anything in a `.git` directory.

+You can also set `FZFZ_EXTRA_OPTS` to add any additional options you like to the `fzf` command - for example, `-e` will turn exact matching on by default.

 ## Installation

 You must have the [z